 3. La Barceloneta: where to stay in Barcelona if you’re a beach lover

 As one of the best beachfront neighborhoods on the entire Mediterranean, La Barceloneta is on many Spain bucket lists.
-Dozens of seaside bars and restaurants overlook pristine beaches teaming with travelers from all over Europe and the world.
+Dozens of seaside bars and restaurants overlook pristine beaches teeming with travelers from all over Europe and the world.
 Or, if you’re looking for a quieter place to stay or visit, forgo the central beaches for the local hangouts on either end of La Barceloneta.

 La Barceloneta also tends to be one of the starting points for seaside escapes from Barcelona to Mallorca, one of the islands off Spain’s Mediterranean coast.
-If you’re looking for a less-than-urban detox in Formentera or to party it up on the beach (there are so many things to do on Mallorca), the island offers a fun getaway that compliments a more refined stroll through Barcelona’s architecturally magnificent streets.
+If you’re looking for a less-than-urban detox in Formentera or to party it up on the beach (there are so many things to do on Mallorca), the island offers a fun getaway that complements a more refined stroll through Barcelona’s architecturally magnificent streets.

 And remember, booking with a Fora Advisor means free upgrades and perks galore, so you can splurge elsewhere (like on a Spain bachelorette party in Mallorca).